hewanguipath/Continuous_Control/README.md

 5. Interesting observations:
-- It is very strange that critic loss would keep increasing after a period, though the actor loss keeps reducing.
+    <p>It is very strange that critic loss would keep increasing after a period, though the actor loss keeps reducing.
 I have searched online, seems quite common in DDPG, but mine is creasing so significant, would like to understand more about it.

 ![.](actorloss.png) |  ![.](criticloss.png)
 :-------------------------:|:-------------------------: